 Treatment Options Available

 To find relief from heel pain, you can always try to do it on your own with plenty of rest, icing the area, elevating the foot, and stretching.
 However, it is important to meet with a podiatrist to find out the right treatment for your condition.
-Your doctor could prescribe medication, special orthotics or physical therapy.
+Your doctor could prescribe medication, special custom foot orthotics or physical therapy.

 When your condition is severe enough, you may need additional treatment such as non-surgical procedures or even surgery.
 Keep in mind that surgery can be a risky treatment option that will usually require you to be off of your feet for at least a few weeks.
 There are non-surgical options available that are actually more affordable and require less recovery time.
 Such treatment options such as stem cell therapy are simple procedures that will produce cartilage, helping to relieve pain and discomfort.
 Shockwave Therapy is another treatment option, with each session taking only about 5 to 10 minutes.
 Minimal maintenance is needed after shockwave therapy and the recovery time is much faster than other treatment methods.
 There are virtually no risks or side effects with shockwave therapy and the results are often noticed immediately.
 In fact, over 80 percent of patients have reported being pain-free after just 4 weeks.
 PRP injection is another popular option and is extremely effective for heel injuries.
 This promotes natural healing of the tissue and is a much easier process than surgery, delivering remarkable results.